 - The customer is responsible for keeping his billing data with Orlando Web Services, LLC up-to-date and accurate.
 Furnishing false data on the signup form, contract, or online application, including fraudulent use of credit card numbers, is grounds for immediate termination, and may subject the offender to civil or criminal liability.

 - Customers may not attempt to circumvent user authentication or security of any host, network, or account ("cracking").
 This includes, but is not limited to, accessing data not intended for the Customer, logging into a server or account the Customer is not expressly authorized to access, or probing the security of other networks (such as running a SATAN scan or similar tool).

 - Customers may not attempt to interfere with service to any user, host, or network ("denial of service attacks").
 This includes, but is not limited to, "flooding" of networks, deliberate attempts to overload a service, and attempts to "crash" a host.

 - Customers may not use any kind of program/script/command, or send messages of any kind, designed to interfere with a user's terminal session, via any means, locally or by the Internet.

 - Users who violate systems or network security may incur criminal or civil liability.
-Orlando Web Services will cooperate fully with investigations of violations of systems or network security at other sites, including cooperating with law enforcement authorities in the investigation of suspected criminal violations.
+Orlando Web Services, LLC will cooperate fully with investigations of violations of systems or network security at other sites, including cooperating with law enforcement authorities in the investigation of suspected criminal violations.